PengSU517/regcell/README.md

 remotes::install_github("PengSU517/regcell", build = FALSE)
 ```

-If there are some problems in installing the package, you can try the following steps:
+If there are some problems with `gfortran`, you can try the following steps:

 Install `gfortran`: Ensure that the gfortran compiler and associated libraries are installed on your system.
 You can typically install it through a package manager specific to your operating system.
 For example, on macOS with Homebrew, you can run the following command to install gfortran: